Top 5 cloud security risks

 Auditing and logging are crucial as a form of defence, along with routing penetration testing to identify all your potential attack vectors.

-Multiple layers of security are necessary to detect and defend against this attack, and enterprises should look at a ‘zero-trust’ model, which always assumes that there’s a data breach, applies multi-factor authentication, and assigns the lowest level of privilege required to users and services.
+To detect and defend against this type of attack, multiple layers of security are necessary.
+Enterprises should look at a ‘zero-trust’ model, which always assumes that there’s a data breach, applies multi-factor authentication, and assigns the lowest level of privilege required to users and services.

 The role of Software Defined Cloud Interconnects (SDCIs) in cloud security